 Call for sessions submissions

-If you have an engaged community, a call for speakers is a great way to leverage your network to get speaker submissions.
+A call for speakers is a great way to leverage your brand's community to get speaker submissions.
 Typically, a call for speakers asks people to submit a proposal for a session they'd like to host.

 Your team will then review the submitted proposals, select speakers, and contact those who were chosen and those who were not.